Cognigy/Documentation/docs/en/docs/ai/installation/kustomize-to-helm-migration.md

 - [yq](https://github.com/mikefarah/yq/) installed on the client host.
 - Kubernetes cluster meets general Cognigy.AI [prerequisites](https://docs.cognigy.com/ai/installation/prerequisites/#whitelisting-of-domains) **including hardware resources**
 - Backup of Cognigy secrets for kustomize installation (MongoDB and Redis connection strings) exists in a form of kubernetes manifests
-- Using multi replica mongoDB Helm chart, check [the migration guide](https://docs.cognigy.com/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration/) if required
+- Using multi replica mongoDB Helm chart, check [the migration guide](single-replica-mongoDB-to-multi-replica-mongoDB-migration) if required
 - **Cognigy.AI kustomize installation must be at the same version as Cognigy.AI Helm Chart during migration**
 - Cognigy.AI kustomize installation must be >= v4.38
 - Snapshots/Backups of all PVCs/PVs (MongoDB, Redis-Persistent, flow-modules, flow-functions) are made before the migration starts

-## Preparation for Migration
+## Migration Checklist

+???+ warning "Deprecation of Single-Replica MongoDB Setups"
-Cognigy.AI Helm Chart is not compatible with the legacy single-replica MongoDB (mongo-server) installation and is compatible with Cognigy [MongoDB Helm Chart](https://github.com/Cognigy/cognigy-mongodb-helm-chart) only.
-You can follow [the migration guide](https://docs.cognigy.com/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration/) if you have not migrated to multi-replica mongodb yet.
+    Cognigy.AI Helm Chart is not compatible with the legacy single-replica MongoDB (mongo-server) installation and is compatible with [Cognigy MongoDB Helm Chart](https://github.com/Cognigy/cognigy-mongodb-helm-chart) only.
+You can follow [MongoDB migration guide](single-replica-mongoDB-to-multi-replica-mongoDB-migration.md) if you have not migrated to multi-replica mongodb yet.

 There are 2 migration scenarios considered here:

-- Migration inside the existing cluster: Cognigy.AI Helm chart in `cognigy-ai` namespace and MongoDB Helm Chart in `mongodb` namespace are installed alongside the existing kustomize installation. **We recommend following this process as it significantly simplifies migration of existing storage**.
+- Migration inside the existing cluster: Cognigy.AI Helm chart in `cognigy-ai` namespace and MongoDB Helm Chart in `mongodb` namespace are installed alongside the existing kustomize installation. **We recommend to follow this process as it significantly simplifies migration of the existing storage**.
 - Migration to a new cluster: Cognigy.AI and MongoDB Helm Charts are installed in a new cluster.
 This scenario is more complex than the first one.
 You will either need to ensure that underlying storage for existing PVCs can be reattached to the new cluster or restore the data from snapshots in the new cluster.

 Before starting migration, prepare following steps: